VidyasagarMSC/WatBot/README.md

 * Create a Watson Text to Speech(TTS) service on [IBM Cloud](https://console.ng.bluemix.net/catalog/services/text-to-speech/?taxonomyNavigation=apps)
 * Navigate to Service Credentials tab and click on "View Credentials".

-On Line 95 of MainActivity.java, replace the username, password and URL placeholders with the TTS service credentials
+On Line 95 of MainActivity.java, replace the password and URL placeholders with the TTS service credentials

         textService.setUsernameAndPassword("apikey", "<TEXT_TO_SPEECH_APIKEY>");
         textService.setEndPoint("<TEXT_TO_SPEECH_URL>");